20 Budget Bedroom Decor Ideas That Create Your Dream Space

 DIY a Headboard That Reflects Your Style

-8. Bring Life Indoors with Low-Maintenance Plants
+8. Breathe Life into Your Space with Low-Maintenance Plants

 A cozy bedroom decorated with low-cost houseplants, showcasing a serene atmosphere.